precice/fmi-runner/docs/README.md

 ## What is this?

 The [Functional Mock-Up Interface](https://fmi-standard.org/) (FMI) is a standard for the exchange of dynamic simulation models.
 Currently, it is the de-facto industry standard for co-simulation.
-Models implementing the FMI standard are called Functional Mock-Up Units (FMU).
+A model implementing the FMI standard is called Functional Mock-Up Unit (FMU).

 The preCICE-FMI runner contains the script `fmiprecice` to couple FMU models with other simulation tools via [preCICE](https://precice.org/).
 The runner serves as an importer for the FMU to steer the simulation.
 Additionally, the runner calls the preCICE library to communicate and coordinate with other simulation tools.